Skip to main content

 Transmission of the COVID-19 virus from a household pet to a person is very rare.

-How can I protect my pet if I am infected with COVID-19?
+How to protect a pet if you are infected with COVID-19

 Individuals infected with COVID-19 should limit contact with their pets during their illness.
 The best option is to have another member of the household care for their animals.
 If an infected person must care for animals, then they should wash their hands before and after interacting with their animals, their food and supplies.
 They should avoid close contact with their pet such as snuggling or letting them sleep in their bed.
 Restrict your animal's contact with individuals outside your home until your illness has resolved.

-What should I do if my pet becomes ill and was around a person with COVID-19?
+What to do if your pet becomes ill and was around a person with COVID-19

 If your pet becomes ill after exposure to a person with COVID-19, and you require veterinary advice, call your veterinarian and let them know that your sick pet was exposed to a person with COVID-19.
 Your veterinarian will discuss with you how to manage the situation.
 Your pet should remain at home to minimize contact with other animals and people.
 Dogs that may have been exposed to the COVID-19 virus should be kept on a leash or within a private fenced area when taken outside for elimination activities, and kept away from other animals and people until your pet is no longer showing signs of illness.